CumulusNetworks/docs/content/cumulus-linux-37/Layer-2/Spanning-Tree-and-Rapid-Spanning-Tree.md

 {{%notice note%}}

 Most of these parameters are blacklisted in the `ifupdown_blacklist` section of the `/etc/netd.conf` file.
-Before you configure these parameters, you must {{<link url="Network-Command-Line-Utility-NCLU" text="edit the file">}} to remove them from the blacklist.
+Before you configure these parameters, you must {{<link url="Network-Command-Line-Utility-NCLU#edit-the-netd.conf-file" text="edit the file">}} to remove them from the blacklist.

 {{%/notice%}}